Confirmed Cases Reported to UTSA

 |Total isolation and quarantine capacity||300|

-Tables show cumulative data since January 16, 2021.
-Data is updated by 4:00 p.m.
-Monday through Friday and reflects information as of the day before.
+Tables show cumulative data since May 15, 2021.
+Data is updated weekly on Friday afternoon.

 - Athletic Cohort: Students and staff tested on a regular basis as part of NCAA guidelines and internal protocols.